lockss/lockss-rtd-manual/docs/configuring.rst

          Enter the port where the external PostgreSQL database can be reached, for example :samp:`5432`.

-      3. Prompt: :guilabel:`Schema for PostgreSQL service`
+      3. Prompt: :guilabel:`Schema for PostgreSQL database`

          Enter the schema name to be used by the LOCKSS system.
 The schema name used in the embedded PostgreSQL database is :samp:`LOCKSS`, but your database administrator may assign a different schema name to you.

-      4. Prompt: :guilabel:`Database name prefix for PostgreSQL service`
+      4. Prompt: :guilabel:`Database name prefix for PostgreSQL database`

          Enter the prefix to use for any LOCKSS-related database names in the schema.
 The database name prefix in the embedded PostgreSQL databse is :samp:`Lockss` (note the uppercase/lowercase), but your database administrator may assign a different database name prefix.

-      5. Prompt: :guilabel:`Login name for PostgreSQL service`
+      5. Prompt: :guilabel:`Login name for PostgreSQL database`

          Enter the username for the external PostgreSQL database.
 The username in the embedded PostgreSQL database is :samp:`LOCKSS`, but your database administrator may assign a different username to you.